-Then, I added numbers to the presents and hyperlinked them to slides with rewards listed.
+I started by creating a Christmas scene complete with presents.
+Then, I added numbers to the presents and hyperlinked them to slides with behaviorrewards listed.

 Sign up for my newsletter!